PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

 (Chap_Eqm)=
 # Equilibrium

-The equilibrium for the `OG-USA` model is broadly characterized as the solution to the model for all possible periods from the current period $t=1$ to infinity $t=\infty$.
+The equilibrium for the `OG-Core` model is broadly characterized as the solution to the model for all possible periods from the current period $t=1$ to infinity $t=\infty$.
 However, the solution algorithm for the equilibrium makes it useful to divide the equilibrium definition into two sub-definitions.

 The first equilibrium definition we charactersize is the {ref}`SecSSeqlb`.
 This is really a long-run equilibrium concept.
 It is where the economy settles down after a large number of periods into the future.
 The distributions in the economy (e.g., population, wealth, labor supply) have settled down and remain constant from some future period $t=\bar{T}$ for the rest of time $t=\infty$.